leegengyu/OverTheWire-Bandit/README.md

 * The key to solving this level is to know the parameters of the more command, particularly the interactive commands, since we cannot modify the shell script to insert additional parameters.
 I saw the parameter !command, which executes a command in a subshell but that was not quite the correct one.
 * We should be looking at the 'v' parameter, which starts up the Vim editor at the current line.
 The point is to make the more command display part of the text.txt, and not the full thing, so that we can run our interactive command.
 To do so, we have to manually resize our terminal such that the entire text.txt cannot be displayed at one go.
 * With that, we are able to use Vim to proceed which opens text.txt.
 We are not able to edit text.txt, and it would be quite pointless to do so since the shell script only opens and displays the file contents.
 Crucially, we are able to do things (that I did not know), from within a text editor like Vim (not sure about other text editors). **Vim has a feature that allows us to run scripts and commands inside it.**
-* Type ":set shell=/bin/bash" (/bin/sh would also be fine), then press enter.
-Following that, type "!sh" or ":shell" to spawn our shell as user bandit26.
+* Type `:set shell=/bin/bash` (/bin/sh would also be fine), then press enter.
+Following that, type `!sh` or `:shell` to spawn our shell as user bandit26.
 I am guessing that since /bin/bash is not executed at login, the shell had not been set and thus the step is necessary.
 If we were to type ":shell" without the set command, the shell does not spawn for us.
 * Alternatively, instead of getting a shell, we can just directly grab the password by entering ":e /etc/bandit_pass/bandit26".
 But we have to note that the shell script would still run even when we log into the next level with a SSH key or with the password string.
 Thus, we need to know how to set the shell and spawn it.
-* I would not have cleared this level if not for https://kongwenbin.com.
+* I would not have cleared this level if not for [kongwenbin](https://kongwenbin.com).
 On hindsight, I should have realised that it had to do with the more command because that was the command just before exit 0, which we wanted to avoid.
 * Password for Level 26: 5czgV9L3Xx8JPOyRbXh6lQbmIOWvPT6Z

 **Bandit Level 26 → Level 27**
 **Key Takeaways**: revise how a setuid executable works.
 Good job getting a shell!
 Now hurry and grab the password for bandit27!
 * We find that there is a file bandit27-do in the working directory after being logged in, and that it is a setuid ELF 32-bit LSB executable.
 We had previously encountered this in level 19, and the same method is used to solve this level's challenge.
-* Command: ./bandit27-do cat /etc/bandit_pass/bandit27
+* Command: `./bandit27-do cat /etc/bandit_pass/bandit27`
 * Password for Level 27: 3ba3118a22e93127a4ed485be72ef5ea

 **Bandit Level 27 → Level 28**